-As at March 31, 2020, the company had negative other equity of Rs.
-7,34,56,95,687/- (March 31, 2019 Rs.
-4,26,23,41,862) and the company continuously incurring losses since four years.
+'As at March 31 2021, the company had negative other equity of Rs.
+10,59,96,20,270/- (March 31, 2020-7,34,56,95,687/-) and the company incurred losses during the preceding five years.
 The company has defaulted in payment of loans and interest and loan accounts have been classified as non-performing assets by banks.
 Due to tight cash flows and non-availability of working capital limits the operations at ferrous division have been impacted and the plant was under shut down since 12th June 2017.
-The operations at Kudithini works too were impacted where Metallurgical Coke facility is running at Forty five percent capacity (March 31,2019 - Sixty percent) and power generation is also partially operated.
-This impact is likely to continue until the restructuring of the debt is done by the financing institution and banks.
-Notwithstanding the above, the financial statements of the company have been prepared on going concern basis as management believes that the shortage of working capital funds will be temporary and lenders will consider the request for deep restructuring of the debt and arrive at the resolution plan at the earliest.
-The request of the company with the secured lenders is under process.
-The Company views that the deep restructuring will help to restart and establish profitable operations of the company and it would be able to meet commitments and reduce debt.

-The auditors of the company had drawn an emphasis of matter relating to "Material uncertainty related to Going Concern" in the audit report for the year in this regard.
+The operations at Kudithini works too were impacted where Metallurgical Coke facility is running at Twenty Eight percent capacity and power generation is also partially operated.
+Management of the company is initial stages of the deliberations about the restructuring of the debts with JCFARC and also looking to start operations of the plant based on the out come of the deliberations.
+This impact is likely to continue until the restructuring and finilisation of the talks with JCFARC.
+Notwithstanding the above, the financial results of the company have been prepared on going concern basis as management believes that the shortage of working capital funds will be temporary.
+The auditors of the company had drawn an emphasis of matter in the audit report for the year ended March 31, 2021.